michaelt/series/README.md

 where `f_folding` is the appropriate function of `Folding`s.
 The different `Prelude` s thus differ mostly by find and replace.

-In each case the only "fusion" rule is of the form
+In one respect the library follows `vector` rather than `Data.List`: in each case the (only) "fusion" rule is of the form

      buildProducer (foldProducer phi) = phi
      buildFreeT (foldFreeT phi) = phi
      buildSeries (foldSeries phi) = phi
      buildList (foldList phi) = phi

-Some benchmarks on more and less complex compositions of functions can be seen here.
+It may be that the resulting implementations are better at making it past the impediments of `criterion`, but some benchmarks on more and less complex compositions of functions `f.g.h` can be seen here:

 ![ ](http://michaelt.github.io/images/seriesbench.png)